tanem/express-backbone-boilerplate/README.md

  * Watch the client src & test JS files, and run JSHint plus the client tests if any changes are made
  * Watch the server src & test JS files, and run JSHint plus the server tests if any changes are made

-[RequireJS](http://requirejs.org/) is used for file and module loading.
-[Backbone.js](http://backbonejs.org/) is the client-side MVC framework.
-[Handlebars](http://handlebarsjs.com/) is used for client-side templating.
-[Compass](http://compass-style.org/) is used for CSS authoring.

 ## Unit tests

 ### Client

- * Can be run in the browser via `http://localhost:3000/client/test/`
+ * A module listing the required tests to run is generated via grunt
+ * [Jasmine](http://pivotal.github.com/jasmine/) is used for testing the JS
- * Can also be run headless via `grunt test-client`
+ * [CasperJS](http://casperjs.org/) is used to drive the tests headless via [PhantomJS](http://phantomjs.org/)
  * JUnit XML is output to `./_junitxml/client`

-A module listing the required tests to run is generated via grunt.
-[Jasmine](http://pivotal.github.com/jasmine/) is used for testing the JS.
-[CasperJS](http://casperjs.org/) is used to drive the tests headless via [PhantomJS](http://phantomjs.org/).
+Tests can be run in the browser via `http://localhost:3000/client/test/`.

+To run headless:

+    $ grunt test-client

 ### Server

- * Can be run via `grunt test-server`
+ * [jasmine-node](https://github.com/mhevery/jasmine-node) is used for testing the Node server JS
  * JUnit XML is output to `./_junitxml/server`

-[jasmine-node](https://github.com/mhevery/jasmine-node) is used for testing the Node server JS.
+To run:

+    $ grunt test-server

 ## Docs

- * Can be generated via `grunt docs`
+ * [Docker](https://github.com/Prevole/grunt-docker) is used to generate the client-side docs
  * Output to `./_docs`

+To generate:

+    $ grunt docs

- * Can be accessed via `http://localhost:3000/_docs`
+Can be accessed via `http://localhost:3000/_docs`.

-[Docker](https://github.com/Prevole/grunt-docker) is used to generate the client-side docs.

 ## Distribution

- * Can be generated via `grunt dist`

-Uses the RequireJS optimiser to compress the JS.
-Rewrites the index.html file to only include the one script.
+ * Uses the RequireJS optimiser to compress the JS
+ * Rewrites the index.html file to only include the one script

+To generate:

+    $ grunt dist

 ## Thanks